 At Essex, we don’t separate our students and academic staff, or our professional services staff from our alumni.

 Everyone is a member of our community for life.
 Our three uniquely intimate campuses encourage an inter-weaving of people,

 ideas and disciplines.
 We celebrate diversity and challenge inequality.
-Whatever your background, race or sexual orientation,
+Whatever your background, race, sexual orientation or gender identity,

 out of all mainstream UK universities in the 2015 National Student Survey for student satisfaction, and the 2013 Times Higher Award for Outstanding